By Matthew B. Cox

 Estes wanted the name of the FBI’s informant in his organization.
 Farchione agreed once everything was over, he’d give him the name.
 One week later, on July 25, Rausini delivered the second $50,000 to Farchione.

-However, within days Barriero’s superior, Randy Blum was questioned by the U.S. Attorney’s office regarding allegations of corruption — it turned out that Estes had confided in Cefalu who’d immediately notified his handler.
+However, within days Barriero’s coconspirator, Randy Blum was questioned by the U.S. Attorney’s office regarding allegations of corruption — it turned out that Estes had confided in Cefalu who’d immediately notified the federal prosecutor.

 “That motherfucker’s been running his God damn mouth,” yelled Farchione.
 “You tell him the deal’s off!”